List of Assassination Classroom characters: Shiro / Kōtarō Yanagisawa

-A mysterious scientist who cloaks himself in anti-sensei material, he first appears as Itona's guardian and tutor, bestowing him with the tentacles on his head and providing him the medication needed to treat it.
+A mysterious scientist who cloaks himself in anti-sensei material, Shiro (シロ) first appears as Itona's guardian and tutor, bestowing him with the tentacles on his head and providing him the medication needed to treat it.
 After several failed attempts however, he abandons Itona, soon taking an interest in Kaede's potential.
-Once Kaede fails as well, he reveals himself as Kōtarō Yanagisawa, the lead scientist who performed the experiments that transformed the former Reaper into Koro-sensei and destroyed the Moon due to experimenting with a rat, thus making him the primary antagonist of the series.
+Once Kaede fails as well, he reveals himself as Kōtarō Yanagisawa (柳沢 誇太郎), the lead scientist who performed the experiments that transformed the former Reaper into Koro-sensei and destroyed the Moon due to experimenting with a rat, thus making him the primary antagonist of the series.
 He also was Aguri's fiancé, and always mistreated her due to her low birth in comparison to his wealthy and well-connected family, and always saw her as only a tool.
 He holds a grudge against Koro-sensei, who completely shattered his pride upon taking control of the experiment and winning Aguri's favor, along with taking one of his eyes and seeks to kill Koro-sensei at any cost, but not before making him suffer by killing all his students first.
 He later returns after taking the second Reaper under his guard and modifying his body for them to enact revenge of Koro-sensei together in the final hour of the deadline before his explosion.
 Yanagisawa's body ends up disintegrated when he is blown away by a beam fired by Koro-sensei against the second Reaper and comes in contact with an anti-tentacle barrier, leaving him in a semi-vegetative state, while his anti-matter research was cancelled by the government.